3manuek/RDS_HIPAA_FTS/FDW_TO_RDS/FTS_locallly__encrypt_in_RDS.md

 OPTIONS (schema_name 'enc_schema', table_name '__person__pgp');
 ```

 Same table.
-Everytime we want to deal with the RDS table, we are going to do so
-via the `__person__pgp_RDS` table, which is just a mapping table.
+Everytime we want to deal with the RDS table, we are going to do so using the `__person__pgp_RDS` table, which is just a mapping table.
+We can query this table as any other usual table.

 ## Inserting keys locally

-- create the keys.
+Just to avoid an extended article, I will skip the GPG key creation commands here.
+Please follow the instructions on the link at the referece section about keys.

 We can insert they keys in several ways, but I found very convenient to use `psql`
 features to do so.
 Once the keys are in place you can use `\lo_import` command: